MirelaElla/socratic-chatbot/ANALYTICS_README.md

 - **Peak Hours**: When students are most active
 - **Day of Week**: Usage patterns across the week

-## Data Privacy and Security

-### 1. Admin Access Only
-- Dashboard requires authenticated admin access
-- Uses role-based access control via profiles table
-- Only users with admin role can access the dashboard
-- No public access to sensitive user data

-### 2. Data Anonymization
-- User IDs are shown as UUIDs (anonymized)
-- No personal information displayed
-- Content previews are truncated

-### 3. Data Caching
-- Analytics data is cached for 5 minutes
-- Reduces database load
-- Can be refreshed manually

 ## Troubleshooting

 ### Common Issues